 This large coffee cake can feed up to 26 people!
-It’s swirrled with cinnamon streusel and it’s made with only fresh ingredients.
+It’s swirled with cinnamon streusel and it’s made with only fresh ingredients.

 Here’s another breakfast offering from the Just Jill Shop.

-It’s not called the breakfast extravaganza for no reason… it includes 6 POUNDS of meats including sausage, bacon, and breakfast links.
-Each item is also made with 100% certified pure heirloom Berkshire pork for some extra-delicious flavor.
+It’s not called the breakfast bonanza for no reason… it includes 5.5 POUNDS of meats including sausage, Applewood bacon premium thick Hickory bacon.

 Like the coffee cake above, I can’t be sure it will arrive before Christmas, but the meats can be frozen for up to 180 days.